Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 4 - Sophie Wood

 An L&D pro in the gambling industry AND a passionate DEI advocate, Sophie talks about inclusion, diverse leadership, tackling transphobia and making the world a better place.
-See her in action in our upcoming LinkedIn Live on the 17th November, talking about what makes learning great at her current organisation, Lottoland.
+See her in action on our LinkedIn Live, talking about what makes learning great at her current organisation, Lottoland.

 5 - Nathan Nalla